ECGOPS/OMSDEMO/PENETRATION_TEST_RESULTS.md

 ## ✅ CONCLUSION

-The follow-up penetration test confirms that the ECG Outage Management System maintains excellent security standards.
+The follow-up penetration test confirms that the ECG Network Management System maintains excellent security standards.
 All previously identified vulnerabilities have been properly remediated, and no new security issues have been discovered.

 **Final Assessment: SECURE** ✅